Marcelo Trobbiani: Managerial career

 Trobbiani went on to coach several teams in South America, with little success.
 He was sacked from Universitario de Deportes from Peru at the end of 2004.
 Between 2006 and 2008, he worked as Russo's assistant coach at Boca Juniors, together with former teammate Gottardi.

-Between 2008 and 2009 he returned to Chilean football to work as the manager of Cobreloa, where he played in the late 1980s.
+Between 2008 and 2009 he returned to Chilean football to work as the manager of Cobreloa, where he had played in the late 1980s.
 In 2009, he was appointed as the manager of Peruvian side Cienciano.
-On March 20, 2011 he was involved in a bitter dispute with fellow Argentine manager Guillermo Rivarola of Sporting Cristal after the ex-River player complained to the referee in order to get Trobbiani sent off.
+On March 20, 2011, he was involved in a bitter dispute with fellow Argentine manager Guillermo Rivarola of Sporting Cristal after the ex-River player complained to the referee in order to get Trobbiani sent off.

 Trobbiani managed the Argentina national under-20 football team at the 2013 South American Youth Football Championship, where the team failed to progress from the group stage.

-On September 18, 2013, as coach of Sport Huancayo, he was accused of racism and discrimination by three Brazilian players, Rafael Da Silva, Andrey Nunes y Kleyr Vieira who play in the team.
+On September 18, 2013, as coach of Sport Huancayo, he was accused of racism and discrimination by three Brazilian players, Rafael Da Silva, Andrey Nunes y Kleyr Vieira, who played in the team.